andoeme/andoeme.github.io/README.md

 ## What I'm Building at the Moment

+1. Different [games](https://andoeme.github.io/games/) like RPG and Crossy games
-A **Language Learning App** that uses visual gamification to help a language learner become the best learner he/she/they can be!
+1. A **Language Learning App** that uses visual gamification to help a language learner become the best learner he/she/they can be!

 ## What I'm Currently Learning